Car audio for the first-time buyer

-If your car's factory stereo looks and operates just fine, you can replace your speakers with efficient aftermarket speakers first.
+If your car's factory stereo looks and works just fine, you can replace your speakers with efficient aftermarket speakers first.
 You'll notice a big improvement in the sound quality, and odds are you won't have to turn up the radio as loud to hear the music.

-In many newer vehicles, you can't remove the factory stereo because it also houses climate controls and other essentials.
+In many newer vehicles, you can't remove the factory stereo because it also houses climate controls and other electronic essentials.
 No worries.
 Replacing the speakers will still make an improvement and if you want even more, you'll find plenty of factory stereo solutions that can improve the sound and functionality of your system.

 - Do you hate your factory stereo?

 If so, make a list of all the little things that irritate you.
 You'll be surprised how handy that list will be when you start shopping for a new stereo.
 If it's tough to make adjustments on your factory stereo, look for an aftermarket stereo with a simple layout (a volume knob is a beautiful thing).

 If you can't get the sound quite right, look for a stereo that offers more extensive tone controls — a built-in equalizer, or preset EQ curves.
 If you can't see the factory display, buy a stereo with a bright, multi-color display for maximum visibility.

 Some premium factory systems sound okay in general, but don't offer much in the way of bass.
 That's not hard to fix.
 You can add a subwoofer to any factory system.

 A basic subwoofer system consists of an amplifier, a subwoofer (a low-frequency speaker generally between 6-1/2" and 15" in diameter), and some type of enclosure.
 You can buy the components separately or purchase an all-in-one unit (called a "powered sub").
 Powered subwoofers are a great solution if you have a small car or limited cargo space.

 - Want more volume?

 Like to crank it up?
 Buy a separate amplifier to power your new speakers — you won't regret it.